-A transport of radioactive substances module is included in the Basic Course in Radiation Protection in Research and Teaching and the Basic Course in Radiation Protection in Veterinary Diagnostic Imaging and Therapy.
-This transport module covers all of the training requirements above, except the radiation awareness training, which is covered by the introduction module in each course.
+A stand-alone transport of radioactive substances module is included as part of the internal training courses offered by the University Radiation Protection Unit.
+This transport module covers all of the training requirements above, including the radiation awareness training.

-Anyone wishing to transport radioactive substances must complete the relevant transport module related to their activity and pass the competence assessment.
+Anyone wishing to transport radioactive substances must complete the relevant transport module and pass the competence assessment.
 Persons completing the competence assessment are provided with a certificate of training.